 Carbon Neutrality Fellows Incorporate Environmental Topics onto Education

 “Climate change is something that our profession is going to have to confront in a really big way, and that attitude is not reflected in the curriculum right now,” said UCSF medical student, Carolyn Rennels.

-Through the Carbon Neutrality Initiative (CNI) second year medical students, Gabriela Weigel and Carolyn Rennels, have spent much of their fall quarter as CNI Fellows coordinating an elective course titled ‘Women, the Environment, and Physician Activism: Encouraging Activism through Education.’.
+Second year medical students, Gabriela Weigel and Carolyn Rennels, have spent much of their fall quarter as Carbon Neutrality Initiative fellows (CNI) coordinating an elective course titled ‘Women, the Environment, and Physician Activism: Encouraging Activism through Education.’
 This course consisted of ten, one hour long lecture sessions given by a wide range of professionals on topics that included inequality, prenatal health, and sustainable food practices.
 Dr. Robert Gould, who was the faculty adviser for this course, has been a key player in pushing these topics into the health field and education.
 “He’s essentially working on how health professionals should be involved in these issues.
 Health professionals are respected by society, so how can we use that power for good?
 He has really helped us organize the class,” explained Carolyn.

 Dr. Gould leads a session called Generations at Risk: Introduction to Environmental Health and Health Professional Activism

 The course was offered to first and second year medical students as an OB-GYN elective.
 “I initially got into this because I am very interested in going into OB-GYN and so the connection between woman’s health and potential reproductive justice and environmental impacts was very interesting,” said Gabriela.
 She continued, “Pregnant woman are way more likely to be concerned about environmental issues than just the normal, everyday person.”